The Lever Act (Lever Food and Fuel Act) was passed by Congress several months after the U.S. entered WW I in 1917.

 In short, food really did help win the war.

 Kingsbury, C. For Home and Country: World War I Propaganda on the Home Front.
-Lincoln: U Nebraska Press, 2010.
+Lincoln: U NE Press, 2010.

 Mullendore, W. History of the United States Food Administration, 1917-1919.
 Stanford: Stanford U Press, 1941.